gully/HETDEXtoy/README.md

 + SDSS Stripe 82

-Sky signals
+Inference on atmosphere based on sky signal
 --------------------

-How does cadence compare to typical HETDEX cadence-
+How does cadence compare to typical HETDEX cadence?
 + Power spectrum of atmospheric variability
 + Typical HETDEX cadence